How to perform a recording session

 Once a recording session has been stopped, the control can manage recorded sound data, stored on a disk file or inside a memory buffer, through the following methods:

-Note that playback capabilities are very limited: if you need more sophisticated playback features consider using this component in conjunction with our Audio DJ Studio for .NET component.
+In case you should need more advanced playback features consider using this component in conjunction with our Audio DJ Studio for .NET component.

 The recorded sound can be edited through one of the following methods: